lbarker/cpc-shmile/README.md

 ### Installation for CPC Event

 #### Technology
-All devices need to be connected to the same network - perferable cpc-wifi.
+All devices need to be connected to the same network - perferably cpc-wifi.

-Laptop needs to be connected to ethernet to connected to the .93 server.
-This allows us to sym-link photos from laptop to server so print and copy can grab them. ( this feature was used for OpenHouse)
+Laptop needs to be connected to ethernet to connect to the .93 server.
+This allows us to sym-link photos from laptop to server so Print&Copy can grab them. ( this feature was used for OpenHouse)

 Make sure computer registers camera when you connect it - iPhotos will open.